Current Biotoxin Information

 DPIPWE Wild Fisheries has developed the

 in consultation with the Tasmanian Rock Lobster Fisherman's Association, the Commonwealth Department of Agriculture and other stakeholders.
-It is used for determining management outcomes and responses in relation to a Paralytic Shellfish Toxin (PST) event in the rock lobster fishery.
+It is used to determine management responses in relation to a Paralytic Shellfish Toxin (PST) event.
+The policy for the

 Rock Lobster Biotoxin Plan and Decision Making Protocol July 2015